munificent/craftinginterpreters/book/garbage-collection.md

 ^code collect-garbage

-The first question you might ask is, "When does this function get called?"
+The first question you might ask is, When does this function get called?
 It turns out that's a subtle question that we'll spend some time on later in the chapter.
 For now we'll sidestep the issue and build ourselves a handy diagnostic tool in the process.